Monday - Friday: 9 AM - 6 PM

 The second edition of this database includes all additions and corrections that have been sent over to Dr. Carlson and to myself since August 2003.
 Some files like the B-26 file have been completely restructured, others like the B-17 file have been added.
 Whenever possible, the present status of a former Air America aircraft has been added from FAA files, and a lot of material about Air America's contribution to the Bay of Pigs operation has been added from CIA documents or other sources.
 Additional information about VIAT has come to light, and many new photos have also been included in this second edition.

 Yet, even after all these additions and corrections, this second edition will certainly still contain errors and gaps.
-So, once again, I kindly ask to send all corrections and all further additions to Paul Oelkrug, Coordinator of the Department of Special Collections, at [email protected].
-He will kindly forward all material to me.
+So, once again, I kindly ask to send all corrections and all further additions to the Department of Special Collections.
+They will kindly forward all material to me.

 © University of Texas at Dallas, 3 June 2004